-- (2) Messrs.
-Maher and Lazar are employees of, and compensated by, the Advisor. - (3) Messrs.
+(2) Messrs.
+Maher and Lazar are employees of, and compensated by, the Advisor.

+(3) Messrs.
 Tritto and Gordon are employees of, and compensated by, the Administrator.
-Mr. Gordon is also compensated, in part, by the Advisor.

-As compensation for serving on our Board of Directors, each independent director received an annual fee of \$50,000, which was increased to an annual fee of \$75,000 following our initial public offering in July 2007.
+As compensation for serving on our Board of Directors, each independent director receives an annual fee of \$50,000.
+Following completion of this offering, we intend to increase this annual fee to \$75,000.
 Independent directors also receive \$2,500 (\$1,250 for telephonic attendance) plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting and receive \$1,000 (\$500 for telephonic attendance) plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting.
-In addition, the chairperson of the audit committee receives an annual fee of \$7,500 and each chairperson of any other committee receives an annual fee of \$2,500 for their additional services in these capacities.
+In addition, the Chairperson of the audit committee receives an annual fee of \$7,500 and each chairperson of any other committee receives an annual fee of \$2,500 for their additional services in these capacities.
 In addition, we purchase directors' and officers' liability insurance on behalf of our directors and officers.
+We currently do not intend to increase meeting fees or committee fees following completion of this offering.